mauriceyap/smartsplit/README.md

 #SmartSplit

-SmartSplit is a Java library which consolidates a list of debts between members of a group, and returns the a minimal list of payments due, in order to satisfy the existing debts.
+SmartSplit is a Java library which consolidates a list of debts between members of a group, and returns a minimal list of payments due, in order to satisfy the existing debts in the most efficient way possible.